ZupIT/horusec-docs/content/en/docs/References/CLI.md

 ## What is it?

-CLI, or Command Line Interface, is the Horusec code part, in which you can run commands to make safety analysis or [**vulnerabilities**](vulnerabilities/) identification and classification.
+CLI or Command Line Interface is Horusec's code part, in which you can run commands to make safety analysis or [**vulnerabilities**](vulnerabilities/) identification and classification.

 ## What are the commands?

-Horusec is divided in two commands:
+Horusec has two commands:

 ### 1. start